 - Uses containerization

-- I like how jobs and workflow are separated
+- I like how jobs and workflows are separated

 - Cons